juanelenter/SeqPriorizationCATLAS/README.md

 ## What's in this repository?

-- The bash scripts for Steps 1, 2 and 3.
+- The scripts for Steps 1, 2 and 3.
+(Which is a modified version of [SVM pipeline repo](https://github.com/kundajelab/SVM_pipelines).)
 - The python modules for Steps 4 and 5.
 - Jupyter notebooks for illustration and analysis of the results.